-In accordance to the federal Campus Sex Crimes Prevention Act of 2000, WGTC provides a link to the Georgia Bureau of Investigation Sex Offender Registry web site.
+In accordance to the federal Campus Sex Crimes Prevention Act of 2000, also known as "Megan's Law", WGTC provides a link to the Georgia Bureau of Investigation Sex Offender Registry web site.
 The Act also requires sex offenders already required to register in a State to provide notice to each institution of higher education in that State at which the person is employed, carries a vocation, or is a student.
 The sex offender registry is maintained by the Georgia Bureau of Investigations (GBI).
-You can view the GBI Sex Offender Central Registry at http://gbi.georgia.gov/00/channel modifieddate/0,2096,67862954 87983024,00.html
+You can view the GBI Sex Offender Central Registry at http://gbi.georgia.gov/00/channel_modifieddate/0,2096,67862954_87983024,00.html

-Or you may access the GBI Sex Offenders Registry from the West Georgia Technical College Police Department's web page by clicking on the Police Badge located on WGTC's home page.
+Or you may access the GBI Sex Offenders Registry from the West Georgia Technical College Police Department's web page.